radareorg/radare2-book/disassembling/esil.md

 7. ROR  ">>>"
 8. NEG  "!"

-### Floating Point Support
+### Floating Point Unit Support

-At the moment of writing this, ESIL does not yet supports FPU.
+At the moment of this writing, ESIL does not yet support FPU.
 But you can implement support for unsupported instructions using r2pipe.
 Eventually we will get proper support for multimedia and floating point.

 ### Handling x86 REP Prefix in ESIL